What is Fault Tree Analysis

 When Would You Use FTA

-Fault tree analysis can be used to perform all types of system-level risk assessment processes.
+Fault Tree Analysis can be used to perform all types of system-level risk assessment processes.
 The purpose of FTA is to effectively identify the cause(s) of system failure and mitigate the risks before it occurs.
-This is an invaluable tool for complex systems that visually displays the logical identification of the problem.
+This is an invaluable tool for complex systems that visually display the logical identification of the problem.
 Moreover, system efficiency can be attained by this analysis.
 It can be implemented alone or complement Failure Mode and Effects Analysis (FMEA).

 A Fault Tree uses logical gates to perform an analysis.
 There are numerous FTA symbols exist, but these are broadly divided into two categories: Event symbols and Gate symbols.